Luke 14:4

 But they remained silent.
 Then Jesus took hold of the man, healed him, and sent him on his way.

-But they remained silent
+But they remained silent.

-So He took hold of the man
+Then Jesus took hold of the man,

-healed him
+healed him,

-and sent him on his way
+and sent him on his way.

 Persons / Places / Events